Cryptmaster: Plot

 Four heroes had battled a "great evil" but perished after.
 They awaken in a crypt, having been resurrected by the Cryptmaster, an eponymous necromancer.
 The Cryptmaster has the group ascend the crypt (which has since had multiple layers built atop it) so that he can break into the world of the living.
 As a result of being dead for so long, all four heroes have lost their memories and abilities; they regain their strength as the game progresses.

 Development

 Conception

+Lee Williams accepting his Independent Games Festival Award in 2024.

 The game's development started when co-developer Lee Williams offered to write for free for a number of indie games.
 In 2014, Paul Hart accepted Williams's offer.
 Cryptmaster was created after many iterations of an idea in which words were the core gameplay mechanic.
 The duo state that the typing mechanic only became more of a focus because it was easier for players, and that originally, typing was not the intention.

 Design

 After deciding on the controls early, Williams and Hart worked on merging combat with typing.
 Initially, the first version gave players all skills at the start and attributes were upgraded as they played.
-The duo cite Hangman, Wordle, and Wheel of Fortune as examples of games they drew inspiration from.
+The duo cite Hangman, Wordle, and Wheel of Fortune, as examples of games they drew inspiration from.